ekocahyapurnama/Obatin-API/README.md

 # Obatin-API
 Obatin-API project is part of the Obatin application.
-This is an API build with the Hapi Js as web framework, Sequelize as ORM, and node-nlp as a BOT mockup.
+This is an API build with the Hapi Js as web application framework, Sequelize as ORM, and node-nlp as a BOT mockup.

 &nbsp;